-Pitchers may pitch a maximum of 2 innings per game...they do not need to be consecutive innings.
+Pitchers may only pitch 1 inning per game during round robin games.
+For 6-inning semi-final and championship games teams may designate one pitcher who can pitch a second inning (which must be the sixth inning).
+For the 5-inning elimination games (7 vs 10, 8 vs 9, and quarter-finals), teams may designate one pitcher who can pitch a second inning if the game goes to extra innings (but only one pitcher may do so regardless of the number of extra innings).
 One thrown pitch constitutes one inning.
-Should a player step on the rubber at the start of an inning, that player will be required to throw at least the first pitch of the inning.
 Prior to each half-inning the pitcher will be allowed 6 warm up pitches, during which the fielding players will be allowed warm up balls.
 When the umpire calls "balls in" warm up balls must be returned to the dugout.

-Pitchers may be changed during an inning, but a player may not come off the bench to replace a pitcher.
+Pitchers may be changed during an inning (but we would discourage that happening unless an injury has occurred), but a player may not come off the bench to replace a pitcher.
 A player already playing in that half-inning must take over for a pitcher that is being replaced.
-In these cases pitchers will be allowed 4 warm up pitches.
-Catchers can't catch more than 3 innings per game.
+The pitcher coming in will be allowed 4 warm up pitches.
+Catchers can't catch more than 3 innings per game...again they don't need to be consecutive innings.